Insomnia isn’t that

 Sleep is essential for maintaining our mental and physical health, yet it eludes many adults.
 According to the American Sleep Association, 50 to 70 million U.S. adults experience symptoms of a sleep disorder.
 About 30 percent of the population will experience insomnia at some point in their lives, and about 10 percent of adults will deal with chronic insomnia.
-So if getting shut-eye is getting harder and harder — well, you’re not alone.
+So if getting shut-eye is becoming harder and harder, you’re not alone.

 With so many people experiencing sleeping disorders, there’s been a rise of interest in one controversial cure — cannabis.
 Many in the medical marijuana community refer to cannabis as an effective treatment, with little to no side effects, for a range of sleeping disorders.

 “Marijuana is an effective sleep aid because it restores a person’s natural sleep cycle, which so often falls out of sync with our schedules in today’s modern lifestyle,” says Dr. Matt Roman, a medical marijuana physician.

 Whether you have a sleep disorder or you’re having difficulty sleeping after a stressful day, cannabis could help you.
 Marijuana’s analgesic properties might provide some relief for those with chronic pain, while the antianxiety properties can soothe a stressed out mind and body.

 First, here’s a quick primer on the science behind marijuana.
 This herb works because it contains different cannabinoids, two of which you’ll see most often:

 - Cannabidiol (CBD).
 CBD has a number of health benefits, and is nonpsychoactive, meaning it doesn’t cause you to feel “high.”

 - Tetrahydrocannabinol (THC).
 THC, a psychoactive cannabinoid, is primarily responsible for that “high” feeling.

 Something else THC is responsible for?
 Inducing sleep.
 So you’ll want a strain that contains more THC than CBD.